Despite being banned from use in South Australia for many years, asbestos remains an ongoing threat to public health. There are two types of asbestos:

 PPE includes clothing (e.g. coveralls, gloves and safety footwear) as well as RPE.
 The appropriate PPE can be determined by conducting a risk assessment.

-Refer to pages 30-33 of the Code for more information.
+Refer to pages 30-33 of the Code of Practice: How to safely remove asbestos for more information.

-A person commissioning licensed asbestos removal work must ensure that an independent licensed asbestos assessor conducts any air monitoring.
+Air monitoring is required when licensed asbestos removal is being carried out by either a Class A or Class B licence holder and a person commissioning licensed asbestos removal work must ensure that an independent licensed asbestos assessor conducts any air monitoring.

 Once the licensed asbestos removal work has been completed, clearance inspections and clearance certificates must be issued before the workplace can be re-occupied.